-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Britannia Hospital' on each platform when they are available.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Britannia Hospital' on each platform when they are available.
 'Britannia Hospital' is currently available to rent, purchase, or stream via subscription on Kanopy in the US.

 'Britannia Hospital' Release Dates